gddk/solarshed/README.md

 ## Temperature Sensing

-This was the first project and the very first thing I did with the raspberry pi.
-I need to get alerted if the temperature is too high, i.e. above 95F.
-I plan to take some immediate measures of toggling OFF grid power, in case the problem is too much AMPs going through the SSRs, which puts off heat.
-Maybe the fan inside the electric box failed?
-Granted, if I switch to grid power at night or on a cloudy day, I could run out of battery, especially considering it got toggled ON to grid power when reaching a low threshold, ie 65% DOD, so there isn't much left on the batteries anyway.
+This was the first sub-project or the project; allert if the temperature is too high, i.e. above 95F.
+The pllan is to take immediate measures of toggling OFF grid power, in case the problem is too much AMPs going through the SSRs, which puts off heat.
+NOTE: the temperature sensor is inside the electrical box.
+Granted, if we switch to grid power at night, or on a cloudy day, we could run out of battery, especially considering it got toggled ON to grid power when reaching a low threshold, ie 65% DOD, so there isn't much left on the batteries anyway.
 Luckily the inverter will auto shutdown if the battery voltage drops below 49%.

 See [7_temperature](7_temperature/) for all the details.

 ## Heartbeat monitorting

 In the last example, what if the scneario occurs where grid power is OFF and battery runs below 49% and inverter turns off and raspberry pi is therefore powered off?
-Since the raspberry pi is performing the monitoring, I need to know if it's not running!
+Since the raspberry pi is performing the monitoring, we need to know if it's not running!
 Hence heartbeat.

 The model is this: every 5 minutes the raspberry pi uploads a file to AWS S3.
 Then a Lambda is triggered every 5 minutes that checks the Last-Modified time stamp of that file.
 If the Last-Modified gets too old, i.e. 15 minutes, then trigger alert to PagerDuty.